MyNiuuu/MOFA-Video/README.md

 ## 🔥🔥🔥 New Features/Updates

-The Gradio inference demo and the checkpoints for **Hybrid** Control will be released by this weekend.
+The Gradio inference demo and the checkpoints for **Hybrid** Control will be released by this weekend (2024.06.22).

+We have released the Gradio inference code and the checkpoints for trajectory-based image animation!
+Please refer to [Here](./MOFA-Video-Traj/README.md) for more instructions.

 ## 📰 CODE RELEASE